 Your health and safety remains our number one priority.

-Volunteer hour requirement is suspended until December 31, 2020.
+Volunteer hours requirement is suspended until December 31, 2021.
 Volunteers may report less than 24 hours of volunteer time to retain certification.
 Please report whatever hours you do complete!
-Note the change in date to reflect the new Master Gardener Year.
-We will begin reporting on a calendar year in 2021.

-The 10 hours of Continuing Education remains in effect.
-Hours need to be reported by December 31, 2020.
-Note the change in date to reflect the new Master Gardener Year.
-We will begin reporting on a calendar year in 2021.
+The 10 hour Continuing Education requirement remains in effect.
+Hours need to be reported by December 31, 2021.

 For the latest information on COVID-19, visit the Wisconsin Department of Health Services and your county health department.

 Attention Master Gardener Volunteers